 MANUFACTURED LANDSCAPES is the striking new documentary on the world and work of renowned artist Edward Burtynsky.
 Internationally acclaimed for his large-scale photographs of “manufactured landscapes”—quarries, recycling yards, factories, mines and dams—Burtynsky creates stunningly beautiful art from civilization’s materials and debris.

-The two owners of the Long Shot Copies shop struggle against a copying giant, King Co.
-Having gotten their start from a $100,000 windfall when one of them hit a promotional mid-court basketball shot, they have to find a way to keep their company afloat or fold.
-Thus starts a series of gimmicks and a war against the opposition, particularly after they are visited by a corporate thug.
+The two owners of an independent copying shop struggle against a corporate giant, trying to find a way to keep their company afloat or fold.
+They start a series of sales gimmicks and a war against the opposition, particularly after they are visited by corporate thugs.

 A New York stockbroker refuses to cooperate in a large securities fraud case involving corruption on Wall Street, corporate banking world and mob infiltration.
 Based on Jordan Belfort's autobiography.